 Yes, these leather sheaths are a bit pricy.
 But, if you can afford it, you’ll want to treat yourself.
-There is a 25 year warranty on their products so you know it will last.
+Their products have a 25-year warranty, so you know it will last.

 USA Made Blade

-Want to shop without having to worry that your knives were made in China?
-At USA Made Blade, you will find only quality knives made in America.
+Want to shop without worrying that your knives were made in China?
+You will find only quality knives made in America at USA Made Blade.

 Canadian Bushcraft Stores

 If you are looking for quality, cheap bushcraft gear, then Great Adventure is the place.
 You can find lots of knives, hammocks, clothing, and more for low prices.

 I love that they offer used military items, which are especially great for the budget survivalist.